Best of Sasquatch Bigfoot

 PHOTO Highlights: Over 150 b/w photos, line drawings & maps

 Description: Combined works of John Green's two best selling titles On the Track of the Sasquatch and Encounters with Bigfoot.
 Includes New material surrounding the recent controversies of the claims of fraud by Ray Wallace and others.
 The Best of Sasquatch Bigfoot combines legendary Sasquatch Researcher John Green's two best selling titles On the Track of the Sasquatch and Encounters with Bigfoot.
-This 144 page title includes all the original photos and information of his original titles, with an additonal 16 pages of new material surrounding the recent controversies of the claims of fraud by Ray Wallace and others.
+This 144 page title includes all the original photos and information of his original titles, with an additional 16 pages of new material surrounding the recent controversies of the claims of fraud by Ray Wallace and others.
 John Green is the pre-eminent authority on the fascinating question of whether mankind shares North America with another upright-walking primate, having researched the subject for more than 40 years and assembled a file of more than 4,000 reports.
 Having been a newspaperman of more than 30 years experience, he is uniquely qualified to be the chronicler of the investigation as well as one of the leading participants.
 His previous books have sold close to 200,000 copies.

 Author Biography